davoaux/tkoj/README.md

 ### Usage

 - `make install` to fetch the server and the client dependencies
-- `make server` to initialize the mongodb service and the server
+- `make server` to initialize the server
 - `make client` to initialize the client
-- `make stop` to stop the mongodb service
 - `make clean` to remove the dependencies of the server and the client

 ## Build with